sangamsingh18/-InsightRAG--Chat-with-GitHub-Repositories-PDFs-and-YouTube-Content/README.md

 # InsightRAG
 Chat with GitHub Repositories, PDFs, and YouTube Content

-RepoRAG AI is a production-grade Retrieval-Augmented Generation (RAG) platform that ingests any public GitHub repository, splits and parses the code, indexes it inside a local vector database (ChromaDB), and sets up a conversational interface using LangChain and Groq LLMs.
+InsightRAG Ai is a production-grade Retrieval-Augmented Generation (RAG) platform that ingests any public GitHub repository, splits and parses the code, indexes it inside a local vector database (ChromaDB), and sets up a conversational interface using LangChain and Groq LLMs.

 ---